okwon78/Image2Vec/README.md

 model.layers[0].trainable = False
 ```

-During training, I used all data.
+During training, I used all the data.
 In general, train, validation and test dataset are required to estimate model performance or to compare other models
 However, I don't care about measuring model performance.
-So I do not split dataset into train, validation and test.
+So I do not split the dataset into train, validation, and test.

 ```python